 First of all, a little information about myself.
 I always liked and practiced some forms of physical activity.
 Football (soccer), tennis, athletics and occasionally strength and conditioning training using my own bodyweight.
 P90x and Insanity workouts, if you are familiar with those programs.

 So when I started calisthenics training, the old school way, I wasn’t completely new to the pull-push routines.
 But I didn’t have the physique that I wanted.
 And I didn’t have the knowledge on how to build it.
-Especially how to get a six pack abs with dieting.
+Especially how to get six-pack abs with dieting.
 That completely demotivated me for a long time.

 But I was lucky enough to stumble across some of the best people in the fitness industry right at the time that I also met Adorian online.
 So while I got myself seriously informed about fitness I also followed Adorian and in this process, I was inspired to train in the calisthenics way, which is something that I enjoyed since I was a kid and my father installed a pull-up bar at our house in my hometown.